bowrango/website/content/posts/gate-decomp.md

 We learn from (1.) that sparse angles can make QSD optimal through optimization.
 This hints towards a direct approach as a proof of concept.
 I apply the main result of (2.) to the UCR gates at each recursive step of QSD.

-I've omitted my imcomplete work and hope to pick this back up soon.
+I've omitted my incomplete work and hope to pick this back up soon.
 Reach out if any of this interests you.